tadscottsmith/docker-trunk-recorder-dashboard/README.md

 #### Troubleshooting and Bug Reports

-The installer performs several pre-flight checks to ensure:
+The installer provides detailed feedback during the installation process and performs several pre-flight checks to ensure:
 - Required tools are installed (Docker, Docker Compose, Git, curl)
 - Docker service is running
 - Sufficient disk space is available (minimum 1GB)